 Configuring a popup window with OIDC

-1) The Domain Name of the Strivacity instance.
-In OIDC terms, this is generally referred to as the "authority."
-This is available in the Tenant Configuration --> General section of the Admin Console.
+1. The domain name of the Strivacity instance: In OIDC terms, this is generally referred to as the authority.
+You can find it under Instance configurationInstance informationAddress in the Admin Console.

 🚧